-Yes, it is a touristy thing to do and yes, you will be sharing the experience with thousands of people, but in spite of all of that, I think a visit to the Keukenhof is not to be missed if you find yourself in Amsterdam between late March and mid-May.
+Yes, it is a touristy thing to do and yes, you will be sharing the experience with thousands of people, but in spite of all of that, I think a visit to the Keukenhof is essential if you find yourself in Amsterdam between late March and mid-May.
 You just don’t get tulip blooms with this much color and variation in most of the world, and that makes this a unique experience.

 The cool thing about the Keukenhof is they make sure to always keep lots of color by planting bulbs that will bloom throughout the season.
 I never saw a dirt patch or even an area with so much as one dead or dying plant.
 They go to great lengths there to ensure that the garden always looks spectacular.

 There are benefits to going any time, really, and of course timing of certain blooms depends on the year as well.
-In general, here’s what you can expect:
+Generally speaking, here’s what you can expect:

-- In late march the colorful crocuses are in bloom and towards the end of the month, the cherry trees blossom as well.
+- Late March is when the colorful crocuses are in bloom and towards the end of the month, the cherry trees blossom as well.